eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 In summary, Approval voting is

 - Practical: The acceptability question is **simple to ask and tally**.
-Approval voting is logistically practical and far simpler to understand, administrate, and interact with than any ranked system.
+Approval voting is logistically practical, working on existing machines and infrastructure, and far simpler to understand, administrate, **trust**, and interact with than any ranked system.
 - Internally consistent and robust: Approval voting always respects the expressed preferences of the electorate in a consistent manner, guaranteeing legitimacy of the winner.
-- Empirically Condorcet-efficient: Approval voting elects the ranked Condorcet winner a strong majority of the time in practice, while being far simpler and more practical than any ranked method.
-Regardless, even when it does not, it still without fail elects the most broadly acceptable candidate, preserving legitimacy of the winner.
+- Empirically Condorcet-efficient: Approval voting elects the ranked Condorcet winner a strong majority of the time, while being far simpler and more practical than any ranked method.
+Regardless, even when it does not, it still, without fail, elects the most broadly acceptable candidate.

 The choice is clear.